Binance Portfolio Redesign

 Mapping the User Journey

-I mapped how users evolve — from beginners to active traders — identifying their needs, friction points, and moments for guidance.
-The goal was to create windows of transition that help users progress smoothly without feeling lost or overwhelmed.
+I mapped how users evolve from beginners to active traders, creating windows of transition so they can progress without feeling lost.

-I mapped how users evolve — from beginners to active traders — identifying their needs, friction points, and moments for guidance.
-The goal was to create windows of transition that help users progress smoothly without feeling lost or overwhelmed.
+I mapped how users evolve from beginners to active traders, creating windows of transition so they can progress without feeling lost.

 3